Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 Controller Manager

-On master nodes collectors reads and forwards metrics from controller manager.
-We deploy this configuration using 003-daemonset-master.conf
+On master nodes, collectors read and forward metrics from the controller manager.
+We deploy this configuration using 003-daemonset-master.conf.

 # This configuration works if controller-manager is bind to the localhost:10252